peterhinch/micropython-async/README.md

 the performance of stream I/O drivers.
 It provides other features aimed at providing greater control over scheduling behaviour.

+To take advantage of the reduced latency device drivers should be written to employ stream I/O. To operate at low latency they are simply run under the `fast_io` version.
+The [tutorial](./TUTORIAL.md#54-writing-streaming-device-drivers) has details of how to write streaming drivers.

 ## 4.1 A Pyboard-only low power module

 This is documented [here](./lowpower/README.md).
 In essence a Python file is